wurli/tidyverse-dev-bot/news-files/dplyr.md

   of observations (@ilarischeinin, #988).

-* Joins handles matrix columns better (#1230), and can join `Date` objects with heterogenous representations (some `Date`s are integers, while other are numeric).
+* Joins handles matrix columns better (#1230), and can join `Date` objects with heterogeneous representations (some `Date`s are integers, while other are numeric).
 This also improves `all.equal()` (#1204).

 * Fixed `percent_rank()` and `cume_dist()` so that missing values no longer